-Cloned animals are afforded the same level of protection as any other animal.
-The welfare of cloned animals is covered by a number of pieces of legislation, the most significant being the Animal Welfare Act 2006 and the Welfare of Farmed Animals (England) Regulations 2007.
-The same applies to donor and surrogate animals.
+Cloned animals have the same legal protection as any other animal, including under the Animal Welfare Act 2006 and the Welfare of Farmed Animals (England) Regulations 2007.
+These laws also apply to donor and surrogate animals.
 For more information, read here.

 Food from cloned animals

-The sale of meat and other animal food products, such as milk and eggs, derived from cloned animals and their descendants is currently legal.
-However, cloned animal food products are treated as being “novel foods” and are, therefore, subject to the requirements of Regulation (EC) No. 258/97 of the European Parliament and of the Council of 27 January 1997 concerning novel foods and novel food ingredients.
+The sale of meat and other food products derived from cloned farm animals is legal.
+However, cloned farm animal food products are treated as ‘novel foods’ which means they are subject to Regulation (EC) No. 258/97 (as amended) concerning novel foods and novel food ingredients.

-There is currently some doubt as to whether animal food products derived from the descendants of cloned animals is covered by the Regulations.
-The Food Standards Agency (the body responsible for food safety in United Kingdom) is currently of the view that the Regulations apply to food from both cloned animals and to food from the ancestry of cloned animals.
-The European Commission and other Member States, however, take the view that the Regulations only apply to food from cloned animals.
-It may well be that the Food Standards Agency will adopt the Commission’s position in the future.
+There is some doubt as to whether animal food products derived from the descendants of cloned animals is covered by the Regulations.
+The UK Food Standards Agency’s view is that they apply to food from both cloned animals and to food from the ancestry of cloned animals, but the view of the EC is that the Regulations only apply to food from cloned animals.

 The Regulations prohibit the sale of foods and food ingredients in the EU which: